-West Bengal HS result 2018: Date and time, check result at wbresults.nic.in.
+Declared!
+West Bengal HS result 2018 out at wbresults.nic.in, wbchse.nic.in

-West Bengal HS result 2018: West Bengal Council of Higher Secondary Education (WBCHSE), Kolkata is going to announce the result of West Bengal Class 12 or Higher Secondary (HS) result 2018 tomorrow, that is, June 8, 2018.
-This year, around 8.26 lakh candidates had appeared for the Higher Secondary examination that was concluded on April 11.
+West Bengal HS result 2018: West Bengal Council of Higher Secondary Education (WBCHSE), Kolkata has announced the result of West Bengal Class 12 or Higher Secondary (HS) result 2018 today, that is, June 8, 2018 at a press conference.
+About 80 students have featured in the top ten merit list which was declared by WBCHSE president Mahua Das today.
+The HS examinations in 2019 will be held from February 26 to March 13.
 The students can check the results through the official websites wbchse.nic.in and wbresults.nic.in.
 Apart from it, the results will be available at examresults.net.
+Overall.
+83.75 is the pass percentage this year and nearly 8.25 lakh enrolled in which 8.09 lakh appeared.
+A total of 6,63,516 lakh passed with East Midnapore and Kalimpong districts got more than 90 per cent marks.

 West Bengal Class 10 or Madhyamik result was declared on June 6, 2018.
 A total of 11,02,921 candidates appeared for the WBBSE examinations of which the number of girls participants were higher than the boys.
 Sanjivini Debnath topped the Madhyamik exam this year by scoring 689 marks.